 God never intends for us to spin our wheels, waste our days, trying to make others happy who can never be happy.
-Because in reality, it doesn’t depend on us.
+It doesn’t depend on us anyway.
 It’s not up to you.
-They may want you to think it does, as if you possess the power to improve the value of their existence, but that’s not a burden meant for you to carry.
+Toxic people may want you to think it does, as if you possess the power to improve the value of their existence, but that’s not a burden meant for you to carry.

 Gary Thomas gives us some suggestions and insight in his article When We Can’t Walk Away.
 The following are excerpts from that article.